Turkey women's national football team: History

 The first recorded international match of the Turkey women's national team was the friendly game against Romania held at Zeytinburnu Stadium in Istanbul, Turkey on 8 September 1995, which ended in a 0–8 defeat for the Turkish nationals.
 The team took part at the UEFA Women's Euro 1997 qualifying round and debuted in the away match against Hungary on 4 October 1995, losing 0–6.

 The nationals won their first match against Georgia at the 1999 FIFA Women's World Cup qualification round on 25 September 1997 after eleven losses.

 The biggest loss of the Turkey women's national team was against Germany with 1–12 in a friendly match on 14 February 1999.
 The team's biggest win was with 9–0 against Georgia at the UEFA Women's Euro 2009 qualifying match on 23 November 2006.

 The women's national team were not formed in the years 2003, 2004 and 2005 because the women's football in Turkey was suspended during this period.

 Turkey put up its best performance in the 2023 FIFA Women's World Cup qualification, as Turkey acquired an important draw over Portugal and three wins, though the team still failed to qualify at the end.

 Team image

 Nicknames

 The Turkey women's national football team has been known or nicknamed as the "Crescent Stars (Ay-Yıldızlılar)".

 Home stadium

 Turkey play their home matches on TFF Riva Facility, a facility of the Turkish Football Federation (TFF) for camp and training purposes of all Turkey national football teams.
 It is located in Riva, Beykoz district of Istanbul Province, Turkey.

 Results and fixtures

-The following is a list of match results in the last international official tournament, as well as any future matches that have been scheduled.
+The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.